Healthdirect Free Australian health advice you can count on.

 Regular users of GHB can develop a tolerance to the drug very quickly.
 This means they need more of the drug to get the same effects.

-It is also possible to become dependent on GHB, which means people spend a lot of time thinking about the drug and trying to get it.
+It's also possible to become addicted to GHB.
+This is when you spend a lot of time thinking about the drug and trying to get it.
+This can impact your:

 Resources and support